 Every interaction on your website offers valuable insight into customer behavior.
 Sticking with Google Analytics, as discussed previously, will allow you to understand your consumer behavior and how they interact with your content.
 In addition, tools like Leadfeeder, Piwik, and Google Analytics provide real-time tools to understand and improve your sales funnel.
 The data you collect should lead you to a conclusion about what your customers do and do not like, what they seem to be confused about, and provide insights into their interests and bounce rates to give a more substantial website experience.
 For example, if there is one page that people tend to spend more time on than others, you can focus your efforts on building collateral that supports it.
 Moreover, through bounce rates, you can see what pages are not resonating with your target audience and try to resolve what makes people leave.

 4. Predict and Plan

 Creating a plan for future customer engagement is as important as analyzing the past.
-There are many predictive software modeling data tools available to assist in analyzing trends and better inform your decision-making.
+There are many predictive software modeling data tools available to analyze trends and better inform your decision-making.
 Predictive modeling plays an essential role in developing consumer strategy.
-Historical data will show you what your clients have found valuable and show what features they didn’t find too useful.
+Historical data will show you what your clients have found valuable and show what features they didn’t deem helpful.

 Understanding what people are searching for will help to develop your content strategy and will allow you to focus your efforts on topics that will best address your client’s needs.
 Find trends from your most commonly utilized features to see what your customers find alluring, and couple those with market trends to explore features that you can explore in future offerings.